-Validation of weekly ΔSD indicates that bias across all sites and dates was smaller than the typical uncertainty for a given transect both from in-situ or image based methods and of the same order of magnitude of conventional automated or manual measurements at point locations.
-There was evidence of two larger (>5 cm) over and underestimates at the forested AC site that may be due to snow present on vegetation near the ground (overestimates) or under sampling of the PC due to fresh snow (underestimates).
+Validation of weekly Δ SD indicates that bias across all sites and dates was smaller than the typical uncertainty for a given transect from both in situ and image-based methods and of the same order of magnitude of conventional automated or manual measurements at point locations.
+There was evidence of two larger (> 5 cm) over- and underestimates at the forested AC site that may be due to snow present on vegetation near the ground (overestimates) or under-sampling of the point cloud due to fresh snow (underestimates).
 There were also instances of underestimates exceeding 5 cm during melt over the Gatineau sites.
-Both of these cases corresponded to icy anterior conditions that may have favoured point cloud matches in areas with rougher snow

-- 25 that had not yet melted.
-In each of these cases, one of the compared elevation surfaces had far lower D that typical for the site suggesting that D may be a useful indicator of confidence in estimated ΔSD .
-Notwithstanding these issues, the typical uncertainty of ΔSD was close to the theoretical error of ~2.44 cm for a single estimate.
-This suggests that sources of error within a transect are likely correlated since one would expect substantial reduction in the ΔSD for the transect considering that 100s of PC samples are averaged.
-The correlation is potentially explained by the fact that the stakes in each transect share the - 30 same images for the most part and therefore potentially suffer the same lateral displacement errors.
+Both of these cases corresponded to icy anterior conditions that may have favoured point cloud matches in areas with rougher snow that had not yet melted.
+In each of these cases, one of the compared elevation surfaces had far lower D than typical for the site, suggesting that D may be a useful indicator of confidence in estimated Δ SD.
+Notwithstanding these issues, the typical uncertainty of Δ SD was close to the theoretical error of \sim 2.44 cm for a single estimate.
+This suggests that sources of error within a transect are likely correlated since one would expect substantial reduction in the Δ SD for the transect considering that hundreds of point cloud samples are averaged.
+The correlation is potentially explained by the fact that the stakes in each transect share the same images for the most part and therefore potentially suffer the same lateral displacement errors.

-Validation of SD (comparing snow and snow free conditions) indicated that the range of RMSD (from ~1.5cm to ~10.5cm) falls within the \pm -10 cm uncertainty reported in previous studies (see Section 1) with a tendency for underestimation in areas with substantial ground thatch layer.
-The underestimate in these conditions was approximately the same magnitude of the thatch height leading us to hypothesize that they are related to an overestimate in the local DSM height as previously suggested (Nolan et al., 2014; Avanzi et al., 2017).
-This hypothesis could be tested in future studies using supplementary in-situ elevation measurements (e.g. Avanzi et al., 2017) although it is also consistent with the relatively unbiased estimate of ΔSD changes

-5 between snow covered dates.
-We also hypothesize that the overestimate at AC may be due to snow covered vegetation being included in the sampled PC around each stake when estimating the DSM for snow covered areas.
-Harder et al. (2016) noted a similar bias due to stubble protruding from shallow snow packs.
-Here, we used the median snow surface elevation based on PC colour processing that seemed to avoid this effect for other sites.
-More sophisticated algorithms for separating snow covered surfaces from over story vegetation should be evaluated.
+Validation of SD (comparing snow and snow-free conditions) indicated that the range of RMSD (from ~ 1.5 to ~ 10.5 cm) falls within the ± 10 cm uncertainty reported in previous studies (see Sect.
+1), with a tendency for underestimation in areas with substantial ground thatch layer.
+The underestimate in these conditions was approximately the same magnitude of the thatch height, leading us to hypothesize that they are related to an overestimate in the local DSM height as previously suggested (Nolan et al., 2015; Avanzi et al., 2017).
+This hypothesis could be tested in future studies using supplementary in situ elevation measurements (e.g. Avanzi et al., 2017), although it is also consistent with the relatively unbiased estimate of Δ SD changes among snow-covered dates.
+We also hypothesize that the overestimate at AC may be due to snow-covered vegetation being included in the sampled point cloud around each stake when estimating the DSM for snow-covered areas.
+Harder et al. (2016) noted a similar bias due to stubble protruding from shallow snowpacks.
+Here, we used the median snow surface elevation based on point cloud colour processing that seemed to avoid this effect for other sites.
+More sophisticated algorithms for separating snow-covered surfaces from overstory vegetation should be evaluated.

-10 5.0 Conclusions
+5 Conclusions